portons/xyte-mcp-alpha/docs/PLUGINS.md

    import paths.
 Each path should point to a module containing a `plugin` object or a module implementing the callbacks directly.
-2. **Entry points** – packages may declare an entry point in the group `xyte_mcp_alpha.plugins`.
+2. **Entry points** – packages may declare an entry point in the group `xyte_mcp.plugins`.
 The loader will automatically discover and register these plugins on startup.

 The server calls `plugin.load_plugins()` during boot which collects plugins from